softservedata/devopsweb/ZabbixPractical2/step4/text.md

 > Media type information contains general instructions for using a medium as delivery channel for notifications.
   Specific details, such as the individual e-mail addresses to send a notification to are kept with individual users.

-* In the "Alerts"/"Media types" section you can configure and maintain media type information.
+> In the "Alerts"/"Media types" section you can configure and maintain media type information.
   A listing of existing media types with their details is displayed.

+* Double-click at the word "Disable", for example, in the email line

 ![Picture 402](./alertsMediaTypes.png)

-* You can configure and enable "media type" click on the "media type" link.
+> You can configure and enable "media type" click on the "media type" link.

-> To configure a new media type, click on the Create media type button in the top right-hand corner.
+* If you want to configure a new media type, click on the Create media type button in the top right-hand corner (not now).

 ![Picture 403](./createMediaType.png)